D-Synowiec/D-Synowiec/README.md

 # Projects Closed

-  - [PyDisk](https://github.com/D-Synowiec/PyDisk) - Another Disk Manager.
-University Project [Not Finished]
+  - [PyDisk](https://github.com/D-Synowiec/PyDisk) -  University Project  - Another Disk Manager.
+[Not Finished]

-  - [BackupMyPhotos](https://github.com/D-Synowiec/2022_BD2_S7_Synowiec) - University Project - Online photo gallery with abilities to make and control backups (DVDs, HDD etc.) [Not Finished]
+  - [BackupMyPhotos](https://github.com/D-Synowiec/2022_BD2_S7_Synowiec) - University Project - Online photo gallery with abilities to make and control backups (DVDs, HDD etc.) [Backup part - Not Finished]

 <!---
-Anrsh/Anrsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->